measure-sh/measure/measure-android/benchmarks/README.md

 The script runs the Levene's Test to check if the variance of the two datasets is not significantly different.
 If the variance is significantly different, it can lead to unreliable results.
 This is reported as a _warning_.

+# Results

+The raw results of the benchmarks can be found in the [benchmarkData](benchmarkData) folder.
+These results are collected manually using a Pixel 4a device running Android 13 (API 33).